 Looks like there is good news for women past 40 who are looking at IVF (in vitro fertilisation) as an option to get pregnant.
 Recent studies found more favourable biological conditions in IVF, specific to pregnancies in older women than women of the same age who conceived naturally.

 How is IVF Done?

-Birth Defects Risks
+Birth Defect Risks

 They always tell you to have kids earlier because:

-- better sperm count and sperm quality for the men
+- Better sperm count and sperm quality for the men

-- risks of birth defects for babies conceived naturally and born to mothers over the age of 40
+- Risks of birth defects for babies conceived naturally and born to mothers over the age of 40

 However, women who undergo assisted reproduction also have an increased rate of birth defects compared to women who conceive naturally.